LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 ## Persistent identifiers (PIDs) 101

-A persistent identifier (PID) is a long-lasting reference to a resource:
+A persistent identifier (PID) is a long-lasting reference to a (digital or physical) resource:

 - Designed to provide access to information about a resource even if the resource it describes has moved location on the web
 - Requires technical, governance and community to provide the persistence